mutantmonkey/geschenkerbauer/README.md

 [docker-arch](https://github.com/mutantmonkey/docker-arch) tools to create one.

 ## Known Issues
-* There are several things that are hard coded that you probably will need to change in order to use this:
-    * The following variables: buildhost, buildsrcdir, repodir, PACKAGER
-    * The rsync line that copies ~/arch/packages/ to `$buildsrcdir` on `$buildhost`
 * You will need to manually initialize a GnuPG keyring.
 The included init_keyring.sh may be helpful for this.